futuresuper/fs-website-2021/src/blog-posts/investment-profile-infradebt-ethical-infrastructure-debt-fund.md

 ## What makes it unique or impactful?

 Infradebt Ethical Fund is Australia’s first ethically screened private debt infrastructure fund.
 In simple terms, that means it’s a fund made up of private investors, which lends money to private companies in order to finance projects approved by the fund.
-The nature of the fund means that the recipients of the loans are ethically screened for harmful activity and evaluated for the positive impact they can have on society.
+The nature of the fund means that the recipients of the loans are ethically screened and evaluated for the positive impact they can have on society.

 ![](https://lh4.googleusercontent.com/3OnxYMSHDHF01ZIF1ZViq3tB2XDGveL7zOchyVkYJvlDP2NFCcxghsOAn7hmpdlKkHjAmHnkra_u2ziT_tCut93vzOAFj2rECNHBYvA0jVaGT1cJXE8Ex1wjK4pEU-myB4a0urNa)